-Our other income primarily comprises of interest on bank deposits and foreign exchangegain/loss.
-Our other income inthe fiscal year ended 31st March 2018 were H0.64cr as compared to H0.25 cr in the fiscal year ended 31st March 2017.
-Theincrease is primarily due to increase in interest on fixed deposits from the unutilizedmoney raised through IPO and parked in bank deposits.
+Our other income primarily comprises of interest on bank deposits.
+Our other income inthe fiscal year ended 31st March 2021 was Rs 0.29 cr as compared to Rs 0.58 cr in thefiscal year ended 31st March 2020.

 Travel related expenses: